kenadet/spring-boot-microservices-demo/README.md

 `http GET http://localhost:9001/books`.

-to make post and get request to catalog endpoint
+to make post and get request to catalog endpoint.

 To make a post request to the Order endpoint do:
 `http POST http://localhost:9002/orders isbn="1232323232" quantity=2`